RichieHakim/ROICaT/README.md

 **What are the minimum computing needs?**
 - We recommend the following as a starting point:
-    - 4 GB of RAM (more for large data sets e.g., ~32 Gb for 100K neurons)
+    - 4 GB of RAM (more for large data sets e.g., ~32 GB for 100K neurons)
-    - GPU not required but will increase run speed.
+    - GPU not required but will increase run speeds ~5-50x

 <br>